Ernest Sachs: Early life

 Ernest Sachs was born on January 25, 1879, in New York City.
 His father, Julius Sachs, was an educator.
 His mother, Rosa Goldman, was the daughter of Goldman Sachs's founder Marcus Goldman.
 He grew up in New York City, where he learned to play the cello from the age of six.

 Sachs graduated from Harvard University in 1900.
 In 1904, he received a medical degree from the Johns Hopkins School of Medicine, where he was taught by Professor William Osler, and he completed his three-year residency under the supervision of Arpad Gester at Mount Sinai Hospital in 1907.
 He subsequently spent three more years in Vienna, Berlin and London, where he studied under Sir Victor Horsley and he wrote a treatise about the thalamus.

 Career

-Sachs became practising neurosurgery in New York City.
+Sachs began practicing neurosurgery in New York City.
 In 1911, he moved to St. Louis, Missouri, where he taught neurosurgery at the Washington University School of Medicine.
 In 1919, he became the first Professor of Neurosurgery in the USA.

 Sachs was a founding member of The Society of Neurological Surgeons, and he served as its Secretary-Treasurer from 1920 to 1924, and as its president from 1925 to 1927.
 He served as the president of the American Neurological Association in 1943.
 He also served on the board of directors of the American Board of Neurological Surgery.
 Additionally, Sachs was an honorary member of the Royal Society of Medicine and the Deutsche Akadamie der Naturforscher Leopoldina.

 Sachs resigned from Washington University in 1949, and he became professor emeritus at the Yale School of Medicine.